FelixSchladt/Yahtzee/doc/general.md

 src/terminal.py:22:0: R0903: Too few public methods (0/2) (too-few-public-methods)
 ```
 The class in question is the Colors class in terminal.py which provides easy access to ASCII colorcodes.
-This class is just a wrapper for constants and therfore does not have any functions related to it.
+This class is just a wrapper for constants and therefore does not have any functions related to it.
-I personally believe this is the neatest way to bundle these constants and therfore ignored pylint's
+We believe this is the neatest way to bundle these constants and therefore ignored pylint's
 requirement.

 ## Comments:

-The **TUI_ENGINE** class has some performance overhead.
+The **Tui_Engine** class has some performance overhead.
 With some terminal emulators this can cause flickering.
 A GPU accalerated terminal such as Kitty or Alacritty should be preferred.

-## played_game_record
+## played game record

 As requested we made a record of a played game.
-This was achieved with tee and is under ./doc/played_game_record.log
+This was achieved with *tee* and is under ./doc/played_game_record.log